 Expert Review By: Lindsey Kennedy

 Panda Antivirus has long been a top performer when it comes to malware and malicious URL blocking.
-But new Pro features like its remotely-managed mobile security for Android have really raised the game.
+Plus, with new Pro features like its remotely-managed mobile security for Android, it has raised the bar for complete mobile protection.

-Panda’s paid antivirus comes in four packages: Antivirus Pro (which starts at $27.49 per device per year), Internet Security ($32.99), Global Protection ($43.99) and Gold Protection ($69.99).
+Panda’s paid antivirus comes in three packages: Basic Protection (which starts at $19.99 per device per year), Advanced Protection ($37.49) and Complete Protection ($52.49).
 As you would expect, these staggered prices provide different features to match.

 But let’s start with what they all offer.